bartreardon/macscripts/README.md

 macscripts
 ==========

-General collection of scripts that I use and find handy for managing OS X
+General collection of scripts that I use and find handy for managing macOS